JW Anderson

 JW Anderson is a UK fashion label, founded by Jonathan Anderson.

-Anderson originally from Magherafelt in Northern Ireland established JW Anderson in 2008 and subsequently launched his fashion house in London.
+Originally from Magherafelt in Northern Ireland, Anderson established JW Anderson in London in 2008.
 The brand initially focused on menswear, before moving into womenswear in 2010.
-From 2012 onwards, the brand and its designer have collaborated with a number of retail fashion brands, most notably Topshop and Versace with LVMH acquiring a minority stake in the brand in 2013.
+From 2012 onwards, the brand and its designer have collaborated with a number of retail fashion brands, most notably Topshop, Versace, and Uniqlo, with LVMH acquiring a minority stake in the brand in 2013.

 JW Anderson won both men's and women's brand of the year at British Fashion Council's The Fashion Awards in 2015, the first brand to pick up both awards in the same year.

 History

 Jonathan Anderson graduated from the London College of Fashion, before initially pursuing a career in acting.
 While working at the Studio Theatre in Washington D.C., he became interested in costume design and went on to study a degree in menswear design, graduating in 2005.
 He worked as visual merchandiser at Prada, working alongside the designer, Manuela Pavesi.
-Anderson moved to London to establish his eponymous label in 2008.
+Anderson then moved to London to establish his eponymous label in 2008.

 JW Anderson launched a menswear line in 2008.
 It later introduced a womenswear line for autumn 2010.
 During the same year, JW Anderson received sponsorship from the British Fashion Council committee, presenting their first catwalk collection at London Fashion Week.
 JW Anderson secured its second sponsorship from the British Fashion Council in 2011, before winning the Emerging Talent Award in 2012.

-JW Anderson became more widely known in Britain after Anderson collaborated with Topshop in 2012 creating a limited edition collection of clothing and accessories.
+JW Anderson became a more widely known brand in Britain after Jonathan Anderson collaborated with Topshop in 2012 creating a limited edition collection of clothing and accessories.
 Vogue covered the brand's spring/summer collection that same year, including paisley-print daywear pyjamas, which sold out shortly after launch.
 During London Fashion Week in 2012, JW Anderson announced it was to host its first menswear-dedicated fashion week show.
 JW Anderson and Topshop collaborated again in early 2013.

-In June 2013, Anderson showcased his first collection for Versace.
-The collection was for their diffusion line, Versus, with Anderson as the line's relaunch designer.
-Part of JW Anderson's focus was on unisex clothes.
+In June 2013, Jonathan Anderson showcased his first collection for Versace.
+The collection was for Versace's diffusion line, Versus, with Anderson as the line's relaunch designer.
+Part of Jonathan Anderson's focus as a designer for JW Anderson was on unisex clothes, and he carried this fashion ethos with him to Versace.
 It was also rumoured at the same time that LVMH were considering Anderson for the role of creative director at Louis Vuitton.
 It was announced in September 2013 that LVMH had acquired a minority stake in JW Anderson.
 As part of the deal, Anderson was announced as creative director of the Spanish fashion house, Loewe.

+JW Anderson gave exclusive livestreaming rights to the queer dating app Grindr for their Autumn/Winter 2016 fashion show.
+Users of the app were given a link to the livestream in their inboxes, which they opened in their phone or tablet browsers.
+The show was played on a loop for twenty-four hours after it was completed.